Thor110/Expanded-Galaxy-Main/README.md

 *BoS/BoSSR*: Brotherhood of Shadow: Solomon's Revenge

-*Main*: TSL Expanded Galaxy
+*Main*: TSL: Expanded Galaxy

-*Port*: KotOR Expanded Galaxy
+*Port*: KotOR: Expanded Galaxy

-*Hood*: Brotherhood of Shadow : Solomon's Revenge Expanded Galaxy
+*Hood*: Brotherhood of Shadow: Solomon's Revenge: Expanded Galaxy

 # Expanded Galaxy Main
 Expanded Galaxy is a mod that adds the planets from the first game and a bunch of fixes / changes / additions.